CelticPipes banner

 Q) I am a registered CelticPipes user.
 How do I upgrade to the latest build?

-A) Follow the procedure in the question above.
+A) Follow the procedure answered in the question above.

 Q) I have CelticPipes on CDROM.
 How do I upgrade to the latest build?